This University-wide policy was approved by President Sarah Mangelsdorf.

 Specific University policies may apply to particular data in this classification, e.g., Secure Handling of Social Security Numbers, Security of Electronic Protected Health Information, Information, protected by FERPA, etc. See Appendix B for related policies.

 High Risk information must be protected even if the data are allowed to be shared outside the University.
-Disclosure of High Risk Information to a third party agent or vendor is permitted only if the agent or vendor assumes a legally binding obligation to safe-guard the use and disclosure of the information.
+Disclosure of High Risk Information to a third party agent or vendor is permitted only if the agent or vendor assumes a legally binding obligation to safeguard the use and disclosure of the information (unless applicable law or regulation expressly allows for the disclosure without such a safeguard).

 Transmission: Reports and communications should not include High Risk Information unless essential to perform the function for which the communication is made.
 Transmission of High Risk data must be by secure methods.
 If High Risk data are transmitted by e-mail or other electronic transmission, they must be encrypted or otherwise adequately protected.
-The electronic exchange of High Risk Information outside of the University of Rochester must have proper approval and follow documented procedures.
+The electronic exchange of High Risk Information outside of the University of Rochester must have proper approval and follow documented procedures (see Appendix C).

 Labeling of High Risk Information: Information that is classified as High Risk should be clearly labeled as such.
 It is a best practice to provide such a label to warn others clearly that this information is High Risk and should be treated accordingly.